 And the cold dinners at La Strada restaurant nearby.
-A man sitting across from a silicon lover who nods and agrees with what he says.
+A man sitting across from his silicon girlfriend who nods and agrees with everything he says.
 Her face changes expression appropriately and on cue.
 She doesn’t argue.
-She chews, swallows, mechanic, mechanism, programmed and without discernment for what it is she eats.
+She chews, swallows, mechanic, a mechanism, programmed and without discernment for what it is she eats.

 But his insecurities, his fading hairline and his widening waistline, his less-than-interesting job and obscure existence, tell him that someday even his artificial, manufactured and designed-just-for-him companion will too be too good for him.
-He had bought her, obviously, so as to not worry about these things, and never worry about them again.
+He had designed and purchased her, obviously, so as to not worry about these things, and to never worry about them again.

 But she (it?) cannot save him from himself, even if she can save him from other humans.